stuart-bradley/Beast-Borrowing-Plugin/README.md

 * If an `<output file>` is not provided, the output will be written to `std.out`.

+Alternately, a prepackaged `jar` is provided to provide the same commandline interface, without cloning the entire project.

 ### BeastBorrowingPluginTest

 Like most BEAST2 plugins, this plugin has its own testing suite defined in `BeastBorrowingPluginTest`.
 In this class, the `SeqGenTest()` runs the plugin using arguments defined within the function: